-My last image is not brightly coloured but is a slightly larger toadstool, again growing on the woodland floor but this time beneath Pine trees.
+My last image is not brightly coloured but is a slightly larger toadstool, the Buttercap, again growing on the woodland floor but this time beneath Pine trees.
 Some species of fungus are particular to certain tree species and this can be a key indicator in their identification.

 This is just a small sample of the fungi I’ve found over the years.
 Hopefully in time to come my identification skills will improve or I will at least get some assistance with identifying what I’ve photographed!
-Unfortunately though even a good photograph is not always enough for a clear identification as there are a great many other factors to consider such as spore colour, gill structure, stipe characteristics and even smell (I bet you never knew there was a mushroom that smelt like coconut!).
+Unfortunately though even a good photograph is not always enough for a clear identification as there are a great many other factors to consider such as spore colour, gill structure, stipe (stalk) characteristics and even smell (I bet you never knew there was a mushroom that smelled like coconut!?).

 Photographing them in situ is something which is often tricky due to poor light, sometimes rather unsightly specimens and tricky to access locations.
 I hope that these images prove that there can be beauty in some less glamorous aspects of nature and that I have encouraged you to take a closer look if you go down to the woods this autumn.
 I will leave you with one last word of warning though; while many are good to eat there are also a great number which are poisonous and look similar to one another so please don’t take them home to eat unless you are with an expert!